 Mr. Williams is credentialed as a Certified Anger Management Specialist (CAMS-1), a Certified Domestic Violence Specialist (CDVS-1), and a Certified Shoplifting and Theft Addiction Specialist (CSTAS).
 He has also held certifications from AFCPE, ICFE, NCHEC, U.S. Department of HUD, and the State of Michigan.

-He is a member of the National Association of Drug Court Professionals (NADCP), the National Association for Alcoholism and Drug Abuse Counselors (NAADAC), the Association for Addiction Professionals, the National Anger Management Association (NAMA), the American Probation and Parole Association (APPA), and the Association of Domestic Violence Intervention Programs (ADVIP).
+He is a member of the National Association of Drug Court Professionals (NADCP), the National Association for Alcoholism and Drug Abuse Counselors (NAADAC), the Association for Addiction Professionals, the National Anger Management Association (NAMA), the American Probation and Parole Association (APPA), the Association of Domestic Violence Intervention Programs (ADVIP), and the National Association of Pretrial Service Agencies (NAPSA).

 Before getting started you may be curious to check certificate acceptance information for your